Astralis17/Multiverse/Characters/Character Files/Belle Riddle.md

+---
+dg-publish: true
+---
 #Complete  #OCFromMedia #UniLuck #Sketchpad #Living

-Bellatrix Jr Riddle is 15 years old, she is from UniLuck, she uses she/her pronouns and is a ciswoman They are known as Belle, Water, B, Puddles or Puppet Master.
+Bellatrix Jr Riddle is 15 years old, she is from UniLuck, she uses she/her pronouns and is a ciswoman She is known as Belle, Water, B, Puddles or Puppet Master.
-They currently reside at [[The Dojo]]
+She is currently reside at [[The Dojo]]
 #### Contents
 - [[#Related Groups/Factions]]
 - [[#Early Life]]